Valuation

 Revenue per share normalizes total revenue by the number of shares, making it easier to compare companies of different sizes.

-How to interpret: Rising revenue per share indicates the company is growing revenue faster than it is diluting shares.
-A useful complement to EPS.
+How to interpret: Rising revenue per share indicates revenue growing faster than share dilution.

 Profitability